Spiced Prune and Beef Burger for Baby

 Notes

-Tip: If you don’t have a barbecue, heat a skillet over medium-high heat.
-Sear patties and/or kofta shapes, in batches as necessary, for about 30 seconds per side.
-Transfer to a parchment-lined rimmed baking sheet and bake in preheated 375°F oven for about 15 to 20 minutes or until digital instant-read thermometer inserted sideways into centre of each patty or kofta reads 160°F (71°C).
+Tip: If you don’t have a barbecue, roast in the oven instead: Place patties or kofta shapes onto a parchment-lined rimmed baking sheet and bake in preheated 375°F oven for about 15 to 20 minutes or until digital instant-read thermometer inserted sideways into centre of each patty or kofta reads 160°F (71°C).

 Previous articleSteaks with Creamy French Onions